ebuganik/CAN-USB-adapter-with-RPi/README.md

 ```
 sudo nano /boot/config.txt
 ```
-to add following lines:
+to add following lines (for *Linux* kernel versions >= 4.4.x):
 ```
 dtparam=spi=on
 dtoverlay=mcp2515-can0,oscillator=16000000,spimaxfrequency=1000000,interrupt=25
 #dtoverlay=mcp2515-can1,oscillator=16000000,spimaxfrequency=1000000,interrupt=24
 ```
+**Note:** Linux kernel version can be checked with command `uname -r`.

 Just like with SPI, to enable UART upon booting Raspberry Pi, add `enable_uart=1` at the end of the same file.
-The commented line of code should be uncommented if we want to enable more than one communication channel, in this case, we would have `can0` and `can1`.
+The commented line of code should be uncommented if we want to enable more than one communication channel, in this case, we could have `can0` and `can1`.
 After making changes to the `boot/config.txt` file, it is necessary to execute `sudo reboot` to apply the changes.
 Connections between the components must be established, what will be explained in the following sections.
-Afterwards, it is useful to check if MCP2515 can controller is succesfully initialized, especially if we plan to work with both channels:
+Afterwards, it is useful to check if MCP2515 CAN controller is succesfully initialized, especially if we plan to work with both channels:
 ```
 dmesg | grep can
 [   39.846066] mcp251x spi0.1 can0: MCP2515 successfully initialized.